devmoath/jql-builder/README.md

     ->getQuery(); // "project = 'MY PROJECT'"
 ```

-Also you can add macro functions as well:
+Also, you can add macro functions as well:

 ```php
 $builder = new \DevMoath\JqlBuilder\Jql;